Arghya-1121/music.nvim/README.md

 > Note: This feature requires a `default_player` to be configured.

-Music Controls provides integration with statusline plugins such as [lualine](https://github.com/nvim-lualine/lualine.nvim) and [galaxyline](https://github.com/nvimdev/galaxyline.nvim), allowing you to display the current music player status directly within your statusline.
+Music provides integration with statusline plugins such as [lualine](https://github.com/nvim-lualine/lualine.nvim) and [galaxyline](https://github.com/nvimdev/galaxyline.nvim), allowing you to display the current music player status directly within your statusline.

 ### Example (lualine)

-This example demonstrates how to integrate Music Controls with lualine.
+This example demonstrates how to integrate Music with lualine.
 Other statusline plugins can be used as well, and the process should be similar.
 Refer to the documentation of your statusline plugin for more information.